-A gas explosion tore through a state-run coal mine in northern China on Saturday, killing 42 people and leaving 66 others trapped underground as rescuers worked hastily to save them.
+A gas explosion tore through a coal mine in northern China overnight on Friday, killing 42 people and trapping 66 others half a kilometer underground, central government authorities said.

 A total of 528 people were working in the Xinxing mine in Heilongjiang province at the time of the 2:30 a.m. explosion, the State Administration of Work Safety said in a statement.
-It said 389 escaped after the blast.
+It added that 389 managed to escape after the blast.

-China Central Television reported that 42 were dead, 31 rescued and the others trapped about 500 meters underground.
+China Central Television reported that 42 were dead, 31 were rescued and the others were trapped about 500 meters underground.
 The report said the explosion was caused by a gas buildup.